 Please be reminded that the filing of an e-mail designation with the clerk's office is not a registration with court administration for Judicial E-Service.

 Our office does not accept e-mail except when given permission from the Judge or judicial assistant.
 If you wish to e-mail Judge Nutt's chambers, you must call and receive permission from his judicial assistant.

 UMC hearings are not scheduled through the 15th Judicial Circuit's Online Scheduling system - please read below for further information:

 Judge Nutt's Uniform Motion Calendar (UMC) will be held (unless otherwise suspended) on Tuesday, Wednesday and Thursday's at 8:30 a.m. and end at 9:30 a.m.

 All non-evidentiary motions, uncontested motions, etc. can be set for a 10-minute hearing (5 minutes per side) that DO NOT require testimony.

 UMC HEARINGS ARE NOT SCHEDULED THROUGH THE 15TH JUDICIAL CIRCUIT'S ONLINE SCHEDULING SYSTEM.
 UMC hearings are scheduled by the moving party by simply picking any Tuesday - Thursday that the Court is not suspended and that the parties (opposing counsel and/or pro se party) agree on.
-The original Motion and Notice of Hearing must be filed at least 5 working days in advance of the UMC hearing date, with the Clerk of Court, Civil Division, and a courtesy copy MUST be sent to opposing counsel and Judge Nutt's Judicial Assistant (send to the Judicial Assistant via U.S. regular mail - courtesy copies must be sent U.S. regular mail, NOT e-mail, to be received in chambers 5 business days prior to the hearing or your matter may not be heard.
+The original Motion and Notice of Hearing must be filed at least 5 working days in advance of the UMC hearing date, with the Clerk of Court, Civil Division, and a courtesy copy MUST be sent to opposing counsel and Judge Nutt's Judicial Assistant.
+Courtesy copies must be sent via U.S. regular mail/Fed-Express/UPS - NOT e-mail, to be received in chambers 5 business days prior to the hearing or your matter may not be heard.
 Add-on Motions are NOT PERMITTED.

 Be advised that the Judicial Assistant has no control of setting or resetting any Uniform Motion Calendar hearing.